willianfco/Processamento-de-Linguagem-Natural-com-Deep-Learning-CIn/README.md

 This project is part of the assessment for the Deep Learning specialization's Natural Language Processing with Deep Learning course at CIn-UFPE.
 It aims to employ Natural Language Processing (NLP) techniques in analyzing reviews for the Dead by Daylight game on the Steam platform.
 The primary focus is on sentiment analysis, categorizing `Recommended` reviews as positive and `Not Recommended` reviews as negative.

+The presentation of this assessment is available at [This Youtube Link](https://youtu.be/tcgLZFhK7P8).

 ## Objectives

 1. Collect all English reviews of the Dead by Daylight game on the Steam platform using the Steam review API.